 This season’s earthy shades are deliciously tactile: you’ll want to plunge your hands into these clay colors and lean your cheek against these sun-kissed walls.
 Rich brown, rust, terracotta, and stone shades are inspired by nature and will make your home glow.

 This year’s version of the warm brown clay shade is almost pink, combining rich brown with on-trend purple tones.
 The color is nostalgic, evoking long-past holidays in Spain or Mexico, sunny afternoon siestas, and calm, peaceful interiors.

 The Garden Media Group announced their color of the year for 2023 as Terracotta, referring to the beautiful pottery plant pots.

-Dunn-Edwards’ color of 2023 is Terra Rossa, while Sherwin-Williams has chosen Redend Point.
-BHG’s 2023 color is a lighter shade, Canyon Ridge.
+Dunn-Edwards’ color of the year is Terra Rossa, while Sherwin-Williams has chosen Redend Point.
+BHG’s trending color is a lighter shade, Canyon Ridge.
 These are warm, lush, and gorgeous for interiors and exteriors.

 Other tempting shades of terracotta are: